cardano-scaling/hydra/docs/benchmarks/profiling.md

 Check for a `logs` file output.
 If not present, ensure the script was compiled with profiling enabled as specified.

-Finally, you can inspect the logs or generate flamegraph SVGs as outlined in the original tutorial:
+Finally, you can inspect the logs or generate flame graph SVGs as outlined in the original tutorial:

 ```
 cat logs | traceToStacks | flamegraph.pl > cpu.svg